 At March 31, 2012, our portfolio of \$1,099.9 million (at fair value) consisted of 55 portfolio companies and was invested 58% in senior secured loans, 16% in unsecured or subordinated debt securities, 14% in senior secured notes, 11% in equity investments and 1% in cash and cash equivalents.
 Our average portfolio company investment at amortized cost was approximately \$20.8 million at March 31, 2012.
-Our largest portfolio company investment by value was approximately \$52.5 million and our five largest portfolio company investments by value was approximately \$52.5 million and our five largest portfolio company investment by value was approximately \$52.5 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio at March 31, 2012.
+Our largest portfolio company investment by value was approximately \$52.5 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio at March 31, 2012.
 At December 31, 2011, our portfolio of \$1,056.7 million (at fair value) consisted of 54 portfolio companies and was invested 62% in senior secured loans, 16% in unsecured or subordinated debt securities, 11% in equity investments, 11% in senior secured notes and less than 1% in cash and cash equivalents.
 Our average portfolio company investment at amortized cost was approximately \$20.3 million.
-Our largest portfolio company investment by value was approximately \$50.0 million and our five largest portfolio company investments by value comprised approximately \$50.0 million and our five largest portfolio company investments by value comprised approximately \$50.0 million and our five largest portfolio company investments by value comprised approximately \$50.0 million and our five largest portfolio company investments by value comprised approximately \$20.3 million.
-Our largest portfolio company investments \$11, 2011.
+Our largest portfolio company investment by value was approximately \$50.0 million and our five largest portfolio company investments by value comprised approximately 21% of our portfolio at December 31, 2011.

 The weighted average yield of the debt and income producing equity securities in our portfolio at fair value was 12.3% at March 31, 2012 and 12.7% at December 31, 2011.
 The weighted average yields on our senior secured loans and other debt securities at fair value were 11.6% and 13.7%, respectively, at March 31, 2012, versus 12.2% and 13.5% at December 31, 2011.
 The weighted average yield of the debt and income producing equity securities in our portfolio at their current cost basis was 11.6% at March 31, 2012 and 11.9% at December 31, 2011.
 The weighted average yields on our senior secured loans and other debt securities at their current cost basis were 11.5% and 11.9%, respectively, at March 31, 2012, versus 12.0% and 11.4% at December 31, 2011.
 Yields are computed using interest rates and dividend yields as of the balance sheet date and include amortization of loan origination fees, original issue discount and market premium or discount based on the expected cash flows of the respective portfolio investment.
-Yields exclude common equity investments, preferred equity investments with no stated dividend rate, short-term investments and cash and cash equivalents.
+Yields exclude common equity investments with no stated dividend rate, short-term investments and cash and cash equivalents.